the-corg/full-stack-open/README.md

 ### d.
 Webpack
 ### e.
 Class components, Miscellaneous
 ### f.
 Exercises: extending the bloglist
-- `part7/bloglist-frontend-redux`: Exercises 7.9-7.13, updating the React app developed in part 5 to use Redux for state management
+- `part7/bloglist-backend`: Exercises 7.18-7.19, updating the backend app developed in part 4 to allow adding user comments on individual blog pages
-- `part7/bloglist-frontend-query`: Exercises 7.9-7.13, updating the React app developed in part 5 to use React Query (TanStack Query) and Context for state management
+- `part7/bloglist-frontend-query`: Exercises 7.9-7.21, updating the React app developed in part 5 to use React Query (TanStack Query) and Context for state management, React Router for views and navigation, and Styled componenents for styling

-In progress...
+- `part7/bloglist-frontend-redux`: Exercises 7.9-7.21, updating the React app developed in part 5 to use Redux for state management, React Router for views and navigation, and Material UI for styling

 ---